Adele Clayton MBACP - Children and Young People's Therapy

 Training, qualifications & experience

-My experience includes working with Childline, Greater Manchester Police, in colleges and a residential unit for young, homeless people.
-My most recent role involved setting up and running a counselling service in an FE college and networking with local agencies which means my knowledge of local and national mental health developments remains up-to-date.
+My personal experience includes working with Childline, Greater Manchester Police, in colleges and a residential unit for young, homeless people.
+Most recently I established and managed a counselling service in an FE college.
+Networking with local agencies and establishing connections with various services means my knowledge of local and national mental health developments remains up-to-date.

 My original training from 2001-2004 is in Person-Centred Counselling.
 I have since completed further training including: